syntatis/wp-hook/README.md

 ### Deregistering Hooks

-You can also deregister hooks, which will remove all the hooks that have been registered in the `Hook` instance:
+You can also deregister hooks, which will remove all the actions and filters that have been registered in the `Hook` instance:

 ```php
 $hook = new Hook();